-Elements of Effective Practice for Mentoring™, Third Edition: The Elements reflect the latest in quality mentoring research, policies, and practices and serve as the gold standard for operating effective mentoring programs.
+Elements of Effective Practice for Mentoring™, Third Edition: The Elements Elements reflect the latest in quality mentoring research, policies and practices and serve as the gold standard for operating effective mentoring programs.
 The third edition includes six evidence-based standards addressing mentor and mentee recruitment; screening; training; matching; monitoring and support; and closure.
-Each standard offers benchmarks for day-to-day operations, and they are applicable in stand-alone mentoring programs, as well as programs where mentoring is one element.
-Each standard also offers enhancements that program staff can incorporate, based on the experience of outstanding mentoring practitioners.
+Each standard offers benchmarks for day-to-day operations, and they are applicable in stand-alone mentoring programs, as well as programs where mentoring is one component.
+Each standard also offers program enhancements, based on the experience of outstanding mentoring practitioners.

-Elements of Effective Practice Toolkit: Online version of the Toolkit, How to Build a Successful Mentoring Program Using the Elements of Effective Practice™, includes over 160 tools, templates and advice for implementing and adhering to the second edition of the Elements.
+Elements of Effective Practice Toolkit: This online version of the Toolkit, How to Build a Successful Mentoring Program Using the Elements of Effective Practice™, includes more than 160 tools, templates and advice for implementing and adhering to the second edition of the Elements.

-Volunteer Referral Service (VRS): Prospective mentors can search for mentoring opportunities in their community using a zip code based search.
-The VRS is comprised of over 5,000 mentoring programs organized by State Mentoring Partnerships, Volunteer Centers and mentoring programs.
+Volunteer Referral Service (VRS): Prospective mentors can search for mentoring opportunities in their community using a ZIP code search.
+The VRS includes more than 5,000 mentoring programs organized by Mentoring Partnerships, Volunteer Centers and mentoring programs.
 Mentoring programs can register their program with MENTOR’s program network to increase program visibility and recruit more mentors.

 Criminal Background Checks: Find resources on screening volunteers and accessing criminal background checks.